umalabs/pocop/README.md

 * The timestamp of when the token was issued.

 The claims can be chained using the Chained-MACs-with-Multiple-Messages construction.
-The complex combination of Chained-MACs-with-Multiple-Messages and Chained-MACs-with-Multiple-Keys constructions forms a basis of the [Auditable Authorization][6] mechanism.
+The complex combination of Chained-MACs-with-Multiple-Messages and Chained-MACs-with-Multiple-Keys constructions forms a basis of the [Chained Credentials-Based Authorization][6] mechanism.

 ## Conclusion